 Residence Hall Policies

 Service Animals - Gallaudet permits service animals, which are individually trained to provide assistance to an individual with a disability, on campus and in its public facilities.
-Service animals are not permitted in private residences, residence hall rooms or apartments without the permission of the Office of Residence Life and Housing.
-Owners/users must ensure that the animal has the appropriate license, inoculations, and owner/user ID tag and are expected to ensure the good conduct, health, care, and protection of their service animal.
-In addition, the service animal must be kept under control at all times and on a leash in public areas; and the owner/user is responsible for any damage done by the animal and for the upkeep of any area traversed or occupied by the animal.
-A service animal may be excluded from the campus if the animal poses a direct threat to the health and/or safety of others.
+Service animals are not permitted in private residences, residence hall rooms, or apartments without the permission of the Office of Residence Life and Housing.
+Owners/users must ensure that the service animal has the appropriate license, inoculations, and owner/user ID tag and are expected to ensure the good conduct, health, care, and protection of their service animal.
+In addition, the service animal must be kept under control at all times and on a leash in public areas; and the owner/user is responsible for any damage done by the service animal and for the upkeep of any area traversed or occupied by the service animal.
+A service animal may be excluded from the campus if the service animal poses a direct threat to the health and/or safety of others.

 Please refer to the Administration and Operations Manual Policy 1:08 for additional information.
 Students requesting permission to reside on campus with a service animal must contact the Service Animal Evaluator at email@example.com to begin the application process to get approval.
 Students must initiate this process at least 30 days before bringing their service animal to the residence hall.